p3t3r67x0/megabuy/README.md

 ## Installation

-Clone this repository and run `npm install` to fetch the dependencies Next update the enviroment files under `/src/environments/*` Run `ng serve --watch` for a dev server.
+Clone this repository and run `npm install` to fetch the dependencies.
+Next update the enviroment files under `/src/environments/*`.
+Now run `ng serve --watch` for a dev server.
 Navigate to `http://localhost:4200/`.
+Now setup the backend, clone this repo `https://github.com/webtobesocial/megabuy_api.git` and follow the README.md.

 ## Build